javiertuya/selema/README.md

 - **Browser**: `setBrowser(String browser)` sets the WebDriver for the specified browser ("chrome", "firefox", "edge", "safari", "opera"), default is chrome.
 - **Drivers**: `setDriverUrl(String driverUrl)` sets a RemoteWebDriver instead a local one (default).
 The driverUrl must point to the browser service.
+- **Versions**: `setDriverVersion(String versionStrategy)` modifies the default version resolution strategy, see next section for details.
 - **Modes of Operation**: By default, Selema starts a WebDriver before each test executions and quits after each test execution, but this behaviour can be modified:
   - `setManageAtClass()`: Starts a WebDriver before the first test at each class, and quits after all tests in the class
   - `setManageNone()`: Do not start/quit automatically any webdriver.
 Useful to test scenarios that involve users closing browsers.